quist00/carpentries.org/_posts/2023/07/2023-07-31-checkout_changes.md

 Starting today, there are more options available for trainees to complete the process of certifying as a Carpentries Instructor!

-[Eli: added this summary of the changes with links to the sections, please rephrase as you like] Summary of the updated checkout process:
+Summary of the updated checkout process:
 * [Teaching Demonstration requires less preparation](#Teaching-Demonstration)
 * [Attend a Welcome Session](#Community-Discussion--gt-Welcome-Session), a new type of community discussion focused on new community members